 Even if you’re experienced in streaming, improvising is never a good option.
 You need to prepare and ensure you provide good content.
 From preparing all the materials you’ll use (images, pre-recorded videos, etc.) to knowing what you’re going to say, everything needs to be in place.

-2. Bad quality video, audio or connection
+2. Poor video, audio, or connection quality

-3. Having poor lighting
+3. Insufficient lighting

-4. Not promoting the stream
+4. Failing to promote the live stream

 5. Choosing the wrong topics

-7. Not engaging your audience
+7. Failing to engage your audience